 That innovative thinking doesn’t mean you need to invent something new…

-Just look at what you have been doing in the past, and acknowledge that maybe it hasn’t worked and start to think differently.
+Just look at what you have been doing in the past, acknowledge that maybe it hasn’t worked, and start to think differently.

 A lot of wealth creation is the same as it has been for more than 200 years, but that doesn’t mean you can’t be innovative…